exploratory-io/book/viz/errbar.md

     * Number of FALSE (logical only)
 * Range Type - You can select an error bar range type from the following options.
 The default is `Standard Error`.
   * Standard Error
+  * 90% Confidence Interval
   * 95% Confidence Interval
   * 99% Confidence Interval
   * 1 Standard Deviation
   * 2 Standard Deviation
   * 3 Standard Deviation
   * IQR
+* Marker - You can select a marker type from the following options.
+The default is `Bar`.
+  * Bar - Suitable for comparing actual values and error bar ranges.
+  * Circle - Suitable for comparing error bar ranges.
 * Color - Take a look at [Color](color.md) section for more details.
 * Sort By - Assign a column to use for Sorting the X-Axis values.
 The default is based on either the alphabetic order or the factor level order for Factor type columns.
 * Repeat By - You can assign a column to repeat the chart for each of its values.
 Take a look at [Repeat By](small-multiple.md) section for more details.